Every valuation, re-derivable

 OPM Backsolve

-Black-Scholes inversion against the full preference stack with automatic breakpoint construction, solving for the implied equity value that reconciles a recent priced round — including Sandwich mode, which treats preferred-stock warrants as deterministic exercise events.
+Black-Scholes inversion against the full preference stack with automatic breakpoint construction, solving for the implied equity value that reconciles a recent priced round — including Sandwich mode.

 Post-Money Method